KB ID 0000467 Dtd¬†10/06/17

-A. Essentially you can take folders folders that hold stuff like your "My documents" or your "Favorites" folder, and put them out on a network server, that's great if you want to back that sort of information up for disaster recovery.
+A: Essentially you can take folders that hold things¬†like your "My documents" or your "Favorites" folder, and put them out on a network server, which is¬†great if you want to back that sort of information up for disaster recovery.

-A. Assuming we are taking about a Server 2008 environment with Windows 7 clients the following can be redirected.
+A:¬†From Server 2008 onwards, and with Windows 7 clients and above, the following can be redirected.

 1. On a server create a folder to hold the redirected data, In this case you will notice I've called my share Redir$ (The dollar sign just means it's a hidden share, and can't be seen if people are network browsing).